Victoria Webb

 You don’t have to navigate this alone.

-I work with people who have experienced trauma in many forms—whether from childhood, relationships, work, or life events that left a lasting impact.
+I work with people who have experienced trauma in many forms—whether from childhood, relationships, family issues, work, or life events that left a lasting impact.
 Often, this trauma shows up in the present as anxiety, people-pleasing, emotional numbness, low self-worth, or feeling “stuck.”
 Together, we can gently explore your experience , helping you make sense of what happened and find a way forward that honours your healing.

 What therapy with me feels like: